Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- This season, Nikola Jokic has made 9.4 field goals per game, which adds up to 18.1% of his team's total makes.
+- He's attempted 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.

-- He's taken 2.2 threes per game, or 5.8% of his team's shots from beyond the arc this season.
+- Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On the boards, the Lakers have given up 44.9 rebounds per game, which puts them 25th in the league.
+- On the boards, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.

-- The Lakers are the 15th-ranked team in the league, conceding 25.7 assists per game.
+- In terms of assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.

 - Looking at 3-pointers, the Lakers are ranked 18th in the NBA, giving up 12.5 makes per game.